Updated November 21, 2017

 Because Amazon ECS disks are host-specific, a container that relies on a given specific disk cannot be moved to a different host.

-In contrast, Container Engine can mount disks dynamically on a node and assign the disks to a given pod automatically.
+In contrast, GKE can mount disks dynamically on a node and assign the disks to a given pod automatically.
 You don’t need to run a pod on a specific node to use a specific disk.

 Identity and access management

 Amazon ECS is fully integrated with the AWS Identity and Access Management (IAM) service.
-Container Engine doesn’t currently support Cloud Platform's IAM service.
+GKE doesn’t currently support Google Cloud's IAM service.

 In Amazon ECS, you can achieve multi-tenancy by creating separate clusters, and then manually configuring AWS IAM to limit usage on each cluster.

-In contrast, Container Engine supports namespaces, which allow users to logically group clusters and provide a scope to support multi-tenant clusters.
+In contrast, GKE supports namespaces, which allow users to logically group clusters and provide a scope to support multi-tenant clusters.
 Namespaces allow for:

 - Creation of multiple user communities on a single cluster